DevExpress/Logify.Alert.Clients/js/Logify.Alert.JS/README.md

 ### Methods for automatic reporting

-Logify Alert allows you to automatically listen to uncaught exceptions and rejection, and deliver crash reports.
+Logify Alert allows you to automatically listen to uncaught exceptions and rejections, and deliver crash reports.
 For this purpose, use the methods below.

 #### startHandling()